 With the new Rasbian Buster available, it’s interesting to check if some basilar installations are going to be as simple as with previous version.

 Today’s goal is to setup a docker environment and Portainer with Raspbian Buster Lite.
-It will be tested on a Raspberry Pi model A+, but the procedure is the same also for other Raspberry Pi hardware (Pi 3, PI4, Pi Zero, etc).
+It will be tested on a Raspberry Pi model A+ but the procedure is the same also for other Raspberry Pi hardware (Pi 4, PI3 model B+, PI 3 Model B).

 What we need

 To setup our docker environment using the new Raspberry Pi model A+, we’ll not use keyboards or TV cables.
 Our OS installation will provide a basis having already WiFi and SSH ready to be used at first boot.